Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 For \textbf{instruction-based video prediction}, we fine-tune VideoLDM~\citep{Blattmann2023Align} on the Cosmos-1X dataset and obtained VideoLDM-Instruction as a baseline for comparison.
 To evaluate the video generation performance of the models, we define the following dimensions: \begin{itemize} \item \textbf{Instruction following}: Is the generated video aligned with the input language instruction? \item \textbf{Object permanence}: Do objects present in the scene remain throughout the generated video? \item \textbf{Verity}: Does the generated video faithfully represent the real world without unexpected imaginary objects? \item \textbf{Overall}: Is the generated video reasonable for the robot to plan accordingly? \end{itemize} Human evaluators are tasked to observe a pair of anonymous videos generated by different models but with the same language instruction and compare them along the dimensions listed above.
 A group of ten human evaluators performed the evaluation over 23 test episodes.
 The statistical results are summarized in \cref{fig:instruction_conditioned_results_2x2}.

-As shown, we find that both Cosmos-1.0-Diffusion-7B-Video2World-Sample-Instruction and Cosmos-1.0-Autoregressive-5B-Video2World-Sample-Instruction perform better than VideoLDM-Instruction along the four evaluation dimensions.
-Cosmos-1.0-Diffusion-7B-Video2World-Sample-Instruction achieved $78.3\%$ overall preference compared to $13.0\%$ for VideoLDM-Instruction.
-Cosmos-1.0-Autoregressive-5B-Video2World-Sample-Instruction has also achieved better performance than diffusion-based VideoLDM-Instruction.
+As shown, we find that both Cosmos-Predict1-7B-Video2World-Sample-Instruction and Cosmos-Predict1-5B-Video2World-Sample-Instruction perform better than VideoLDM-Instruction along the four evaluation dimensions.
+Cosmos-Predict1-7B-Video2World-Sample-Instruction achieved $78.3\%$ overall preference compared to $13.0\%$ for VideoLDM-Instruction.
+Cosmos-Predict1-5B-Video2World-Sample-Instruction has also achieved better performance than diffusion-based VideoLDM-Instruction.
 Some predicted video frames for both fine-tuned WFMs are presented in \cref{fig:robot_instruction_conditioned}, which shows the quality of the predicted videos.

 For \textbf{action-based next frame prediction}, we fine-tuned our models on the Bridge dataset.
 As a baseline, we fine-tune IRASim~\citep{zhu2024irasim} to derive an action-based next-frame prediction model IRASim-Action.
 We perform the next-frame prediction autoregressively to generate videos.
 To evaluate video generation quality, we compare the generated videos against ground truth videos over 100 episodes randomly selected from the official Bridge test set.